MStylesMS/ParadoxFX/docs/MEDIA_FORMAT_TEST_SUMMARY.md

 ## Overview

-Successfully enhanced the media playback integration tests to comprehensively test all generated audio and image formats in the PxFx application.
+Successfully enhanced the media playback integration tests to comprehensively test all generated audio and image formats in the ParadoxFX application.

 ## Test Coverage Completed